kubesphere/website/content/en/docs/installing-on-linux/uninstalling/uninstalling-kubesphere-and-Kubernetes.md

 ---
-title: "Uninstalling KubeSphere and Kubernetes"
+title: "Uninstall KubeSphere and Kubernetes"
 keywords: 'Kubernetes, KubeSphere, uninstalling, remove-cluster'
 description: 'How to uninstall KubeSphere and Kubernetes'